-Ottawa, ON — The Sustainable Forestry Initiative Inc. (SFI) announced today that the Maine SFI Implementation Committee is the winner of the 2017 SFI Implementation Committee Achievement Award.
+OTTAWA – In September, The Sustainable Forestry Initiative Inc. (SFI) awarded the Maine SFI Implementation Committee (SIC) its fourth SFI Implementation Committee Achievement Award.
 This award, announced at the SFI Annual Conference, recognizes the exceptional work of the grassroots network of 34 SFI Implementation Committees across the U.S. and Canada.
 Groups ranging from Habitat for Humanity and Boy Scouts to universities and Ducks Unlimited Canada work with SFI implementation committees.
 Maine’s SIC has won the award four times (2000, 2009, 2014 and 2017), tying it with Minnesota’s SIC.

 The Maine committee was selected based on education outreach efforts focused on water quality, a community partnership with Make-A-Wish Maine, which grants the wishes of children diagnosed with life- threatening illnesses, and the growth of the SFI Program.